aws-samples/sample-code-for-an-observability-assistant-using-aws-and-grafana-cloud/README.md

 # Sample code for an Observability Assistant for Grafana Cloud using AWS Bedrock Agents

+## Description

+This repository hosts a sample code for creating an observability assistant for Grafana Cloud using AWS Bedrock Agents.

 ## Pre Deployment Actions
 ### Create Self Signed Certificate and Upload to ACM